slowernews/wisdom-tldr/README.md

 <!--
 - The cure for worry?
 Presence (as recently discussed with Amy Cuddy, author of Presence: Bringing Your Boldest Self to Your Biggest Challenges).
 Focus on the task at hand.
 Face forward, but don’t live in the pretend future where the thing you’re fearing wins.

+on placebos
+“Your brain has expectations, and it doesn’t want to be wrong.
+So when it’s wrong, it just makes up the difference.”
+– Erik Vance
 -->

 > *'If you are depressed you are living in the past. <br>